rez-trueagi-io/opencog/profile/README.md

 ### Commercial support
-If you are a commercial business looking to use any of these components in your products, we can full-time support, if that's what you want.
+If you are a commercial business looking to use any of these components in your products, we can provide full-time support, if that's what you want.
 We'll custom-taylor components, systems, and API's to suit your needs.
 If you are an investor looking to build up a venture, well yes, that could happen too.
 Talk to us.
 Contact [Linas Vepstas](linasvepstas@gmail.com).